Arakiss/nexlog/README.md

 ## Why deprecated?

 This project suffered from severe versioning issues during its development (version 4.x was accidentally skipped, inconsistent releases, etc.).
-Rather than continuing with a confusing version history, we started fresh with a completely rewritten package:
+Rather than continuing with a confusing version history, I started fresh with a completely rewritten package:

 **[sigil](https://github.com/Arakiss/sigil)** — A modern, runtime-agnostic structured logging library with: